 On December 11, 1964, singer Sam Cooke burst into the main office of the Hacienda Motel in El Segundo outside Los Angeles.
 He was in nothing but a jacket and one shoe.

 Cooke demanded that the motel manager tell him where the young woman he arrived at the motel with had gone.
 The shouting became physical and, afraid for her life, the motel manager pulled a gun and fired three shots at the singer.

-At least, that is the story that the motel manager later told the LAPD.
+At least, that is the story that Bertha Franklin later told the LAPD.
 The shooting was ruled a “justifiable homicide.”

 But as those closest to him learned more about Sam Cooke’s death, they questioned the official report.
 Even decades later, some refuse to accept the official story.

 What really happened that December night at the Hacienda Motel?